Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 To handle these problems, perform the following steps:

 1. Verify the complaint.
 Verify the complaint by turning the burner switch on.
-Is the

 and wait for two minutes before turning it back on.
-If a fault code appears, look
+If a fault code appears,

 up the code.
-If the range/oven will not power up, locate the technical data sheet
+If the range/oven will not power up, locate the technical data

 behind the control panel for the diagnostics information.
 On this model you will